greg7mdp/rippled/docs/sidechain/spec.md

 distributed on the destination chain in the form of a token that could be redeemed on the source chain for reward funds held in trust.
 However, the current scheme seems much simpler.

-## Tasks (This is not part of the spec - these are just notes for tasks as I write this doc)

-* Decide on nomenclature
-* Create undeleteable accounts
-* Modify sidechain object to contain the reward amounts
-* Modify sidechain object to track rewards in trust and assets in trust
-* RPC command to query sidechain object params
-* RPC command to subscribe to transactions that change the sidechain object.
-* Fix bug where sidechain is not present in RPC command results
-* Add a reward to the initiating transaction
-* Add an optional side-chain destination on the initiating transaction
-* Collect signatures on the cross-chain sequence number.
-* Automatically move funds when quorum threshold is reached.
-* Batch send the signatures
-* Add minimum account create amount to sidechain object (optional)
-* Add SidechainModify transaction